DragonSenses/Curiosity/Rust/ch-10/ch10-02-traits.md

 - We can't implement the `Display` trait on `Vec<T>` within our `aggregator` crate because `Display` and `Vec<T>` are both defined in the standard library and aren't local to our `aggregator` crate.

 This restriction is part of a property called *coherence*, and more specifically the *orphan rule*, so named because the parent type is not present.
 This rule ensures that other people's code can't break your code and vice versa.
 Without the rule, two crates could implement the same trait for the same type, and Rust wouldn't know which implementation to use.

+### Default Implementations

+#### Overview
+Sometimes it's useful to have default behavior for some or all of the methods in a trait instead of requiring implementations for all methods on every type.
+Then, as we implement the trait on a particular type, we can keep or override each method's default behavior.